Fentanyl Rehab Center in Texas

 Fentanyl is often illegally manufactured and sold, sometimes disguised as other drugs like heroin or prescription painkillers, which heightens the risk of accidental overdose.

-Prevalence of Fentanyl Addiction in the US
+Prevalence of Fentanyl Addiction in the United States

 The following statistics illustrate the severity of fentanyl addiction and its impact on different demographics across the country:

-• Age Groups: Adults aged 35–44 had the highest rate of drug overdose deaths in 2022, with 63.1 deaths per 100,000 population.
+• Age Groups: Adults aged 35–44 had the highest rate of drug overdose fatalities in 2022, with 63.1 deaths per 100,000 population.

-• Racial/Ethnic Disparities: In 2022, Black non-Hispanic individuals experienced the highest rate of fentanyl overdose deaths at 33.7 per 100,000 people, nearly 50% higher than the national average.
+• Racial/Ethnic Disparities: In 2022, Black non-Hispanic individuals experienced the highest rate of fentanyl deaths at 33.7 per 100,000 people, nearly 50% higher than the national average.

-Addressing fentanyl addiction requires coordinated efforts in prevention, treatment, and policy-making to mitigate its impact on public health.
+Addressing fentanyl addiction requires coordinated efforts in prevention, detox, treatment, and policy-making to mitigate its impact on public health.

 Fentanyl Overdose and How to Help

-Common symptoms of a fentanyl overdose include,
+Common symptoms of a fentanyl overdose include:

 • Severely Slowed Breathing